webfirmframework/minimal-production-ready-projects/README.md

 ___

 `wffweb-12-production-sample-jakarta-ee-with-bootstrap5-css-framework` project can be run with tomcat 10 and Java 17 or later.
 This is the most modern way to build java web app, it uses the *wffweb-12.0.0-beta.1*.
 You can use any jakarta ee application server to run this project.
-[Checkout live demo](https://wffweb.herokuapp.com/ui).
+[Checkout live demo in Heroku](https://wffweb.herokuapp.com/ui) and its single module source code can be found [here](https://github.com/webfirmframework/wffweb-demo-deployment).
+It uses embedded tomcat.
 ___

 `production-sample-jakarta-ee-with-bootstrap5-css-framework` project can be run with tomcat 10 and Java 8 or later.
 This is the modern way to build java web app.
 You can use any jakarta ee application server to run this project.